business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 How to know if you have a bad business idea

 Consumer appetites take twists and turns.
-What we deem useless right now might be next season’s bestseller, thanks to the product’s novelty, fun factor, or sheer stupidity.
+What we deem useless right now might be next season’s bestseller, thanks to a product’s novelty, fun factor or sheer stupidity.
 But not all original business ideas are going to connect with shoppers.
+Here are some signs your business idea might not work:

-Companies need passionate people behind them to get started and loyal customers to keep them in business.
+• Take to social media.
 Try building a social media presence to attract your would-be target audience, and visit online forums to discuss and tease your proposed business.
 You’ll likely get bluntly honest feedback.
 If no one is engaging in a conversation on the topic or you don’t feel compelled to talk about it, you probably have a bad business idea.

 Bottom LineBottom line